jon-jacky/Piety/scripts/demo.md

 With *piety.cycle.period=0.0001* -- 10,000 events/second -- we can type
-comfortably in the *main* buffer, with no lost characters -- although cursor blinks furiously.
+comfortably in the *main* buffer, with no lost characters -- although the cursor blinks furiously.
 This is on an early 2011 MacBook Pro, 2.3 GHz Intel Core i5, 4 GB, OS X 10.11.6 El Capitan, with CPython 3.9.
-Even with period 0.000001 we can type with no lost characters, display is updating at a blur (but probably not a million times a second).
+Even with period 0.000001 we can type with no lost characters, the display is updating at a blur (but probably not a million times a second).

 ### API and data structures ###

-You can access the editor API from the Python prompt by prefixing them with *edsel.ed.* as in *edsel.ed.n()*, etc.
+You can access the editor API from the Python prompt by prefixing calls with *edsel.ed.* as in *edsel.ed.n()*, etc.

-You can access the storage API and data structures by prefixing them with *edsel.text.*, as in *edsel.text.buffers* etc.
+You can access the storage API and data structures by prefixing identifiers and calls with *edsel.text.*, as in *edsel.text.buffers* etc.

-You can access the display API and data structures by prefixing them with *edsel.frame.*, as in *edsel.frame.windows* etc.
+You can access the display API and data structures by prefixing identifiers and calls with *edsel.frame.*, as in *edsel.frame.windows* etc.

 ### Bugs ###